habibcilmd-cardiologist/dr-cil/content/en/services/coronary-angioplasty/index.md

 showBreadcrumbs: true
 showTableOfContents: true
 showReadingTime: true
+faq:
+    - question: "Is angioplasty a painful procedure?"
+      answer: "The procedure is performed under local anesthesia and sedation, so no pain is felt.
+There may be a brief pressure sensation in the chest when the balloon is inflated, but this lasts only a few seconds."
+    - question: "How long should I take medication after stent?"
+      answer: "Aspirin is taken for life, the second antiplatelet medication (clopidogrel, ticagrelor, or prasugrel) is usually taken for 6-12 months.
+Duration is adjusted according to individual risk assessment."
+    - question: "Can I have an MRI after stent placement?"
+      answer: "Yes, modern stents are MRI compatible.
+MRI can be safely performed 6 weeks after the procedure."
+    - question: "Can I exercise after stent?"
+      answer: "Yes, exercise is possible after the recovery period.
+Safe exercise level is determined through cardiac rehabilitation program."
+    - question: "Does the stent stay for life?"
+      answer: "Yes, the stent is permanent and integrates into the vessel wall over time.
+It is accepted by the body and does not affect normal life."
 ---

 Coronary angioplasty is a procedure to open blocked or narrowed coronary arteries using balloons and stents.
 Also known as percutaneous coronary intervention (PCI), this treatment plays a life-saving role in treating heart attacks and angina.
 Assoc.
 Prof. Dr. Habib Çil has performed thousands of successful angioplasty procedures with over 20 years of experience.